ninoseki/ninoseki.github.io/docs/vt/supercharging_vt_api_with_vt_py.md

 - `attributes`: Object attributes.
 - `context_attributes`: Context attributes.
 Automatically added by VT through analysis?.
 Optional.
 - `relationships`: Links or dependencies between objects.
 Should be explicitly requested via `relationships` query parameters.
 Optional.
-- `meta`: Metadata for pagination. cursor, days_back, etc. Optional.

 **FileBehavior context_attributes** (Feed only?)

-> The FileBehaviour object will contain an extra attribute (context_attributes), which is a JSON structure that contains links for downloading the PCAP, HTML, EVTX and memdump files generated in the analysis through our API without consuming your quota (bear in mind that you will have to use your API Key and add it to the request headers in order to get access to the behaviour reports pointed by those two links).
+> The FileBehavior object will contain an extra attribute (context_attributes), which is a JSON structure that contains links for downloading the PCAP, HTML, EVTX and memdump files generated in the analysis through our API without consuming your quota (bear in mind that you will have to use your API Key and add it to the request headers in order to get access to the behaviour reports pointed by those two links).
 >
 > --- https://docs.virustotal.com/reference/feeds-file-behaviour